semantic-flow/sflo-dendron-notes/sflow.concepts.dataset-versioning.md

 ---
 id: m24m2p2s7iom3rwzvp28kvy
-title: Sflow Dataset Versioning
+title: Dataset Versioning
 desc: ''
-updated: 1751040929231
+updated: 1751138597765
 created: 1730373700120
 ---

+As a dataset gets updated, it might make sense keep previous versions of it, i.e., with a versioned dataset.

+To avoid an infinite loop with versioned datasets of versioned dataset, [[sflow.concepts.flow.element.version-dataset]] (_v1, _v2, etc) and their [[sflow.concepts.flow.element.v-series-dataset-series]] (_v-series)

+As always with datasets, metadata dataset versioning is configurable.
+By default, it should be off.

 ## issues

-- when there's only been one version of a dataset, do you create the v-series system elements?
+- ~~when there's only been one version of a dataset, do you create the v-series  system elements?~~
+  - if versioning is turned on
+- where do you specify that a dataset shouldn't be versioned?
+  - ~~maybe the presence of absence of a _v-series folder is the marker?
+So you can turn off versioning at any time, but you lose all accumulated versions.
+Hmm... another argument for keeping the versions under the versioned dataset.~~
+  - needs to be somewhere common to element and node datasets

 ## monotonic version numbers